ACES Service API Docs

 Consumers of a service get the contract schema from in the Service Info endpoint.
 This tells you what parameters a contract takes and what data is returned from the contract.
 ACES uses the Json Schema format for defining data schemas.
 ACES Services may implement any number of Contract Interfaces, which semantically define a set of contract arguments and result properties.

-Service Encoded Listener Sequence Diagram
+Encoded Listener instance.

 Contract Interfaces